Auto Logon Helper

 - All Windows systems can be automatically connected to an RDP session.
-For logging into a Windows resource, you need to configure either a domain account or a local account that can be used by users to authenticate and launch a Windows RDP session with the remote host.
-Alternatively, an administrator can also allow users to launch RDP sessions using their AD account with which they have logged into Password Manager Pro vault.
+To log into a Windows resource, you need to configure either a domain account or a local account that can be used by users to authenticate and launch a Windows RDP session with the remote host.
+Alternatively, an administrator can also allow users to launch RDP sessions using their AD account with which they have logged into the Password Manager Pro vault.

 - Click Save.

-- Once you have configured your domain account, it gets reflected under the Connections tab, as shown below:
+- Once you have configured your domain account, it will appear under the Connections tab as shown below:

-- In the window that opens, enter the RDP and VNC ports in the respective fields, and click Save.
+- In the Edit Resource window that opens, enter the RDP and VNC ports in the respective fields, and click Save.

-- Any SSH based device such as Linux servers or network devices can be added into Password Manger Pro application as a resource.
+- Any SSH based device such as Linux servers or network devices can be added into Password Manager Pro as a resource.
 This allows administrators and other users to connect to the target system via a remote SSH session.

-- In the new window that opens, enter the SSH port through which you want to connect to the remote system, and click Save.
+- In the Edit Resource window that opens, enter the SSH port through which you want to connect to the remote system, and click Save.

 - The end users will be able to launch SSH sessions using the local SSH accounts that are shared with them by the administrators.

-- To configure an SQL connection for remote sessions, navigate to Resources, select the Resource Action button present next to the SQL resource and select the Configure Remote Password Reset option.
+- To configure an SQL connection for remote sessions, navigate to the Resources tab, click Resource Action present next to the SQL resource and select the Configure Remote Password Reset.